sider/sider-docs/docs/tools/java/javasee.md

 | ----------------- | ----------- | -------------------------------- |
 | 0.1.3             | Java 12.0.2 | https://github.com/sider/JavaSee |

+**JavaSee** is a customizable linter for Java code.
+It has no rules and you can define your own rules in your YAML file.

 ## Getting Started

-To start using JavaSee, enable it in your [repository settings](../../getting-started/repository-settings.md) and put a configuration file `javasee.yml` in the repository.
+To start using JavaSee, enable it in your [repository settings](../../getting-started/repository-settings.md) and put a configuration file `javasee.yml` in your repository.

 ## Configuration

 You can customize JavaSee analysis using `sider.yml`.
+For example:

 ```yaml
 linter: